Transportation-Related Expenses (TRE) Payments

 • Summer Youth Pass (covers June through August).

-Youths may receive an advance payment in May for the purchase of the Summer Youth Pass that goes on sale mid-May.
+Youths may receive an advance payment in May for the purchase of the Summer Youth Pass that goes on sale in mid-May.
 A participant who receives this public transportation advance must not be issued any other public TRE payment for the remainder of the corresponding three-month period.

 Refer to the VTA website for additional information.

-To qualify for the special bus pass advance, the individual must be age 18 or younger, and meet the following guidelines:
+To qualify for the special bus pass advance, the individual must be age 18 or younger and meet the following guidelines:

 • WTW teen participants (truant teens) must be scheduled to participate in an approved activity for at least two of the three months covered in their pass.